ros-industrial-attic/cros/README.md

 ### Licensing

-cROS is licensed under the GNU Lesser General Public License v3.0.
+cROS is licensed under the BSD license.
 For more licensing options and for paid support please write an email to cros@it-robotics.it.